Rayspro/InfinteAutoList/README.md

 Library help to make recycler view easy by providing extended feature on recycler like auto scroll with loop sliders.

 ### Prerequisites
-SDK should be grater than 16.
+SDK should be greater than 16.
 Library works on RecyclerView so you need to put recycler dependency in your project.

 ### Installing